peladeaucome/ICASSP-2024-BEAFX-using-DDSP/README.md

 Github repository for the paper submitted to ICASSP 2024 : Blind estimation of audio effects using an auto-encoder approach and differentiable signal processing

 ```
-This gihub repo is still work in progress.
+This Github repo is still work in progress.
 ```

 ## How to use